 We have now been through all of the stages of aerobic and anaerobic respiration!
 Here is a quick summary of today’s article:

-• Lactate fermentation (mammals and some bacteria) produces lactic acid and regenerates NAD.
+- Lactate fermentation (animals) produces lactate and regenerates NAD.

-• Alcoholic fermentation (yeast and some plants) produces CO2 and ethanol, and regenerates NAD.
+- Alcoholic fermentation (yeast and plants) produces CO2 and ethanol, and regenerates NAD.